oshaughnessy/sierramountainll/_pages/softball/index.md

   to instruct their players
 - Optional 4th outfielder may be provided to create a 10th defensive player
 - Bunting is _not allowed_
-- Stealing _is allowed_, with lead-off at release of pitched ball (CHECK)
+- Infield fly rule will _not_ be applied
-- Only 1 extra base on an overthrow (CHECK)
+- Stealing is _not allowed_
-- 5 run limit per team per inning
+- Runners may lead-off at release of pitched ball
-- Infield fly rule will not be applied
+- 5-run limit per team per inning

 #### Minors AA Pitching

 - After 4 balls, defensive coach will pitch remaining strikes; all coach pitches are strikes
 - Batter hit by pitch once results in ball; batter hit by pitch twice in same at-bat results in award of 1st base

-#### Minors AA Stealing
+#### Minors AA Lead-offs

-By interleague consent, stealing rules follow those of regular Little League **Majors** softball:
+By interleague consent, lead-off rules follow those of regular Little League **Majors** softball:

 [Rule 7.08(a)(5)(a)](https://www.littleleague.org/app/Rulebook/2/162)
 **Major/Junior Divisions:**\